imbryan/day-tracker/README.md

    * Note: loading a backup is currently done manually by moving it to the project directory and naming it "tracker.db"

 ### To-do
- * Add SQLAlchemy as dependency
+ * Add SQLAlchemy as ORM engine
+   * Category model
+   * Entry model
  * Button to load backups
  * Select category from list to lookup
  * Better interface for creating categories, including selecting data type